bcmichael/RNMR-Docs/docs/getting_started.md

 RNMR has many commands, some of which are referenced here when describing how to accomplish a particular task.
 To run a command type it into the console at the bottom of the RNMR window.
 Many RNMR commands require additional arguments to specify exactly what they should do.
-To see a full description of a particular command including its arguments and what it does look it up in the Full Command Descriptions section of this documentation.
+To see a full description of a particular command including its arguments and what it does look it up in the [Full Command Descriptions](command/full_command.md) section of this documentation.

 ## Manually Running a One Pulse 1D Experiment
-The first task when starting up doing solid state NMR is typically to adjust the spinning angle to the magic angle.
+The first task when starting experiments in solid state NMR is typically to adjust the spinning axis to be at the magic angle.
 We typically set the magic angle using the ⁷⁹Br signal from a sample of KBr spinning at 4-6 KHz.
 Once the sample is in the probe and spinning the probe must be tuned to the correct frequency.
 The command `CATNUC` opens a list of defined nuclei and their frequencies (given the current spectrometer frequency).
 The appropriate channel of the probe (usually the ¹³C channel) should be tuned to the frequency listed for ⁷⁹Br.

 Enter ONEPLS at the command line to call a macro for setting up a one pulse NMR experiment.
 This macro will prompt for a channel sequence.
 Only one channel is needed for a one pulse experiment so enter the number corresponding to the physical channel that should be used for ⁷⁹Br (usually the same as for ¹³C).
 Next a window will pop up asking for information about the experiment to run.
 Make sure that the nucleus is set to BR79.
 The other parameters can likely be left at their default settings for now.
 Next the prompt will ask for a pulse width.
 This value is interpreted as a number of microseconds.
-5 should usually be a reasonable for KBr.
+5 should usually be a reasonable value for KBr.
 Another window will pop up asking for more parameters.
 Again, the default settings should work for now.
 Finally the prompt will ask for a title, so enter a title describing the experiment.

 To start off with set the number of scans to 4 with the command `NA 4`.
 Start the acquisition with `ZG`.
 The shot counter in the top right corner of the display will count up from 0 to 4.
-After the final scan a message will printed to the console saying ACQUISITION FINISHED.
+After the final scan a message will be printed to the console saying ACQUISITION FINISHED.
 In order to process the data it must be transferred from the averager to a processing buffer.
 Use `GAV` to transfer the data to the visible processing buffer.
 The FID will be visible on the screen if the processing buffer is being viewed.
 When viewing the processing buffer PRO will be displayed in the top